-Consistent with the Privacy Act, information stored in TSERS may be shared with other DHS components, as well as appropriate Federal, State, local, tribal, foreign, or international government agencies.
-This sharing will only take place after DHS determines that the receiving component or agency has a need to know the information to carry out national security, law enforcement, immigration, intelligence, or other functions consistent with the routine uses set forth in this system of records notice.
+Consistent with DHS' informationsharing mission, information stored in the DHS/TSA-001 TSERS may be shared with other DHS components that have a need to know the information to carry out their national security, law enforcement, immigration, intelligence, or other homeland security functions.
+In addition, information may be shared with appropriate federal, state, local, tribal, territorial, foreign, or international government agencies consistent with the routine uses set forth in this system of records notice.

-Portions of this system are exempt under 5 U.S.C.
-552a(k)(1) and (k)(2).
-Portions of the system pertaining to investigations or prosecutions of violations of criminal law are exempt under 5 U.S.C.
-552a(j)(2).
+Portions of this system are exempt under 5 U.S.C. §§ 552a(k)(1) and (k)(2).
+Portions of the system pertaining to investigations or prosecutions of violations of criminal law are exempt under 5 U.S.C. § 552a(j)(2).
 These exemptions are reflected in the final rule published on August 4, 2006 in 71 FR 44223.